lbryio/ytsync/README.md

-      --max-length float            Maximum video length to process (in hours) (default 2) --max-size int                Maximum video size to process (in MB) (default 2048) --max-tries int               Number of times to try a publish that fails (default 3) --run-once                    Whether the process should be stopped after one cycle or not --skip-space-check            Do not perform free space check on startup --status string               Specify which queue to pull from.
-Overrides --update --stop-on-error               If a publish fails, stop all publishing and exit --takeover-existing-channel   If channel exists and we don't own it, take over the channel --update                      Update previously synced channels instead of syncing new ones --videos-limit int            how many videos to process per channel (default 1000)
+      --max-length float            Maximum video length to process (in hours) (default 2) --max-size int                Maximum video size to process (in MB) (default 2048) --max-tries int               Number of times to try a publish that fails (default 3) --remove-db-unpublished       Remove videos from the database that are marked as published but aren't really published --run-once                    Whether the process should be stopped after one cycle or not --skip-space-check            Do not perform free space check on startup --status string               Specify which queue to pull from.
+Overrides --update --stop-on-error               If a publish fails, stop all publishing and exit --takeover-existing-channel   If channel exists and we don't own it, take over the channel --update                      Update previously synced channels instead of syncing new ones --upgrade-metadata            Upgrade videos if they're on the old metadata version --videos-limit int            how many videos to process per channel (default 1000)
 ```